-To reflect a complete portfolio of innovation-focused initiatives, this catalogue has been renamed and now includes our Market Transformation projects.
+To reflect a complete portfolio of innovation-focused initiatives, this catalogue has been renamed and now includes Market Transformation projects.
 Although these projects are distinct in that their purpose is to test new program design and evaluation approaches, everything in this catalogue - Emerging Technologies or Market Transformation - is aimed at exploring, creating and validating new energy savings opportunities for ComEd customers.

-Despite the impacts we are all experiencing related to COVID-19, our team continues to accept new project proposals; please visit ComEdEmergingTech.com to learn more and submit.
-If you have questions about the proposal process or any projects in this catalogue please reach out to us at EmergingTech@ComEd.com or the contact information below.
+Despite the impacts we are all experiencing related to COVID-19, and the utility portfolio planning process underway, we continue to accept new project proposals.
+Please visit ComEdEmergingTech.com to learn more and submit.
+If you have questions about the proposal process or any projects in this catalogue please reach out to us at EmergingTech@ComEd.com or specific contact information below.

-Sincerely,

-The ComEd R&D Team
+Sincerely, The ComEd R&D Team